 Boylan of Haven Life says, “as long as a customer is honest when completing their application, there are no exclusions related to a death from COVID-19 or pandemics overall.”
 However, Haven Life also notes the decision of postponing pending applications from individuals suffering from COVID-19.
 “Decisions on applications will be postponed if an applicant is currently ill with COVID-19.”

 If an insurance applicant becomes exposed to the virus before or during the issuer’s underwriting process, the policy will not result in a payout.
 Haven Life chooses to pause the underwriting process in this event.
 “There is also a waiting period after exposure or recovery.
 If an applicant did not disclose COVID-19 on the application and later died as a result, the claim may not be paid,” says Boylan.

-to file a claim to receive the policy payout (called a death benefit).
 In order to submit a claim for the policy, a beneficiary will need to provide a government-issued death certificate as well as date of birth and social security number.”

 At Ethos, you may have a choice of policy payout.
 Depending on your policy, you may have the option of receiving your life insurance policy proceeds either as a lump sum or have it spread out over time.
 To know whether you qualify for this option, you will need to refer to your specific insurance policy for details regarding all possible settlement options available to beneficiaries at the time of claim processing.